Have You Been Involved in an Automobile Accident?

 Understanding your rights as an insured Texas motorist

 Insurance coverage differs from one plan to the next.
 It is important that you understand what your insurance plan covers, so you expect the appropriate compensation.
 Coverage types offered in Texas include:

-- Collision and Comprehensive Coverage: Collision coverage pays to repair all damages to your vehicle after an accident.
-If your vehicle is totaled, collision coverage will pay to replace it.
+- Collision and Comprehensive Coverage: Collision coverage should pay to repair damages to your vehicle after an accident.
+If your vehicle is totaled, collision coverage should pay to replace it.
 Comprehensive coverage pays for losses not sustained in an accident, such as theft, vandalism, fire or natural disasters.

-- Medical Payments Coverage: This plan will pay for your medical bills and funeral expenses resulting from an auto accident up to the policy limit.
+- Medical Payments Coverage: This plan should pay for your medical bills and funeral expenses resulting from an auto accident up to the policy limit.

 Don't let insurance companies take advantage of you

-If you're injured in an auto accident, you need to consult with a lawyer immediately.
+If you're injured in an auto accident, you should talk with a lawyer immediately.
 The insurance company may try to tell you that you don't need a lawyer - and you can bet they'll pick up the phone and call their lawyer immediately after.
-You need your own advocate to fight back against their tactics.
+That's why you deserve your own advocate to fight back against their tactics.

 Don't hesitate!
 Contact a Waco auto accident lawyer online or call toll free at 1-800-645-6637.